davidm/lua-inspect/README.txt

 == Features ==

     * cross-references local variables with their definitions and uses (pink highlight)
-    * shows all keywords in a statement (pink highlight - SciTE only)
+    * shows all keywords in selected block (underline)
     * identifies global (red) and local variables (blue)
     * identifies function arguments (dark blue)
     * identifies global variables that are probably undefined (white-on-red)